- City Break

 Valletta is packed to the gills with splendid monuments, too.
 It was built as the Knights of Malta’s victorious capital after their David-and-Goliath victory at the Great Siege of 1565, where 700 knights and 8000 local troops overpowered 40,000 Ottoman Turks.

 There’s a lot to take in, but the city is compact and easy to navigate.
 You can walk from end to end in about half an hour, so there’s plenty of time to relax in between sightseeing.

-Italian uber-architect Renzo Piano revamped Valletta’s main City Gate in 2015.
+Italian uber-architect Renzo Piano has revamped Valletta’s main City Gate.
 He built an open-air auditorium on top of the broken pillars and rubble of the WWII-bombed, nineteenth-century Opera House.
 The forts of St Angelo and St Elmo, both key during the siege, have also been renovated and opened to the public.
 The latter houses the magnificent Malta at War museum.

 The city’s other attractions include the similarly enriched Grand Master’s Palace.
 Meanwhile, the Casa Rocca Piccola is the lived-in house of a local aristocratic family.
 Go on the right day and you may be shown around by the nice-as-pie Marquis himself.

 Close to the city you can visit the Hypogeum, an underground temple built more than 5000 years ago.
 Above ground, the Mnajdra and Ħaġar Qim temples have pinch-yourself sea views.

 Boatmen also chug tiny boats across the water between Valletta and the historic Three Cities and stylish Sliema.

 Planning a trip to Malta?
 Find the perfect Malta hotel for your stay.